topquark22/morseR24/README.md

 An Arduino sketch that converts text to Morse code and other formats, outputs to GPIO, and can transmit message to slave devices using an nRF24L01 radio.

+It can store 4 messages of up to 240 characters each (selectable by jumpers.)

-It supports up to 4 radio channels and 4 selectable device IDs.
+It supports 4 radio channels.

 ## Hardware requirements